BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 2. MUST reject encoded maps with duplicate keys.
 {:start="2"}

-## "65-bit" Negative Integers

-dCBOR limits the range of integers to those that can be contained in common 64-bit programming language integer types, either as a signed (`int64` or `i64`) or unsigned (`uint64` or `u64`) integer.
-In other words, integer values in the range `DCBOR_INT` = \[-2<sup>63</sup>, 2<sup>64</sup>-1\] are valid.

-CBOR integers in the basic generic data model have an argument of up to 64 bits; whether the value is interpreted as non-negative or negative then depends on the additional bit provided by whether it is encoded as a major type 0 or 1 value.

-Many programming languages offer a separate type that covers the entire range of major type 0 (such as `uint64` or `u64`), but do not offer a type that provides the full range of negative integers that can be encoded in CBOR major type 1.
-(If a two's-complement signed type were to be used to cover both ranges in full, it would need to have at least 65 bits.)
-We therefore use the name `NEG_65` for the range of negative numbers that can be encoded in major type 1, but do not fit into `int64`, i.e., \[-2<sup>64</sup>, -2<sup>63</sup> - 1\].
-Integer values in this range are invalid in dCBOR.

-dCBOR encoders:

-1. MUST NOT encode CBOR integer values in the range `NEG_65`.

-dCBOR decoders:

-2. MUST reject CBOR integer values in the range `NEG_65`.
-{:start="2"}

-(As always with CBOR, whether the value is interpreted as non-negative or negative depends on whether it is encoded as a major type 0 or 1 value.)

-Specific applications will, of course, further restrict ranges of integers that are considered valid for the application, based on their position and semantics in the CBOR data item.

 ## Numeric Reduction

 The purpose of determinism is to ensure that semantically equivalent data items are encoded into identical byte streams.
 Numeric reduction ensures that semantically equal numeric values (e.g. `2` and `2.0`) are encoded into identical byte streams (e.g. `0x02`) by encoding "Integral floating point values" (floating point values with a zero fractional part) as integers when possible.

 dCBOR implementations that support floating point numbers:

-1. MUST check whether floating point values to be encoded have the numerically equal value in `DCBOR_INT` as defined above.
+1. MUST check whether floating point values to be encoded have the numerically equal value in `DCBOR_INT` = \[-2<sup>63</sup>, 2<sup>64</sup>-1\].
 If that is the case, it MUST be converted to that numerically equal integer value before encoding it.
 (Preferred encoding will then ensure the shortest length encoding is used.)
 If a floating point value has a non-zero fractional part, or an exponent that takes it out of `DCBOR_INT`, the original floating point value is used for encoding.
 (Specifically, conversion to a CBOR bignum is never considered.)

    This also means that the three representations of a zero number in CBOR (`0`, `0.0`, `-0.0` in diagnostic notation) are all reduced to the basic integer `0` (with preferred encoding `0x00`).